tahbert/oven/README.md

 ## running

 - `npm start` to run the project
-- please see check terminal to see the result
+- please check the terminal to see the result